Two shot at Rotterdam riots as lockdown returns - follow live

 In response, police issued an emergency ordinance which shut down public transit and ordered people to go home.
 They also used a water cannon and fired warning and direct shots in an effort to disperse the crowd of hundreds of demonstrators.

 Meanwhile, lockdowns are threatening holiday travel plans for tens of thousands across Europe.
+Earlier this week, Austria imposed a lockdown for the unvaccinated; on Friday, the country announced that a full lockdown would be reimposed beginning on Monday.

-On Monday, Austria reimposed a lockdown for anyone who is unvaccinated, and Germany appears to be considering imposing lockdowns, after cancelling the Munich Christmas market, which was set to begin next weekend.
+Germany also appears to be considering the reimposition of lockdowns, after cancelling the Munich Christmas market days ahead of its scheduled opening.

 Covid lockdowns across Europe threaten travel plans for tens of thousands